 Given that combining a branching story into a board game is not an easy task, this does an excellent job.
 The game is not perfect though, gathering resources to re-light the menhirs can become tiresome, although it is pretty easy to reduce the impact here and play in more of a suggested story mode.
 Also some decisions can lead to dire consequences, dead ends or even death, and you can also feel a little lost, not knowing where your quest answer lies which can feel frustrating.
 However the joy of new discovery eventually outweighs many gaming imperfections for me, and you could just play through it as a story journey if you wish and ignore all the repeat menhir lighting.

 This is a pretty unique game experience if you want a full on story adventure, it has a dark moody theme with amazing artwork and miniatures, and is all about survival and discovery.
-It does sometimes feel a little slow paced, and diplomacy i find a bit of a chore, but uncovering the game secrets is engaging.
+Despite these highs, gameplay does sometimes feel a little slow paced going back and forth across the map, and diplomacy i sadly find a bit of a chore so it has not become as highly rated in my list as i originally expected.
 I believe it is best played solo or as two plyer co-operative to avoid downtime and upkeep, and it’s closest comparator if you enjoy this kind of game is 7th Continent.

 As a kickstarter there are a number of expansions and extras you can add to enhance or change the gameplay (my additions highlighted green = own, blue = part owned, red = not purchased) :

-The follow on story instalment to the main game and it comes with new heroes as well.
-If you enjoy the core game i am sure this would be what you would want to add most.
+The follow on story instalments to the main game and it comes with new heroes as well.
+If you enjoy the core game i am sure this would be what you would want to add the most.

 The Red Death

 A harder expansion set on another continent where the red death has ravaged the creatures already.
-If you have run out of existing story content then this is the next place to go.
+If you have run out of existing story content for your existing heroes then this is the next place to go.

 Echoes of the Past

 A smaller expansion that lets you uncover some of your chosen characters history and can unlock some legendary actions.
-A nice extra but possibly not a necessity.
+A nice extra but not really a necessity.

 Miniatures & Sundrop